IgorHalfeld/lagoinha/README.md

   </h3>
   <p align="center">
   	Library to get full address of a Brazilian zip code. <br />
-	Works with VipCep, Correios and much more.
+	  Works with VipCep, Correios, and many more.
   </p>
 </p>